Lead Specialist in Urban Economic Development & Resilience, Assistant Professor

-Jan Fransen (PhD and MA in development studies) is a Senior Expert and Assistant Professor Urban Economic Development and Resilience at IHS.
-He is also the former Head of Education & Training.
-He is a member of the advisory committee of the Africa Research Institute in Leiden and visiting scholar at POLIS University in Albania.
-He coordinates the course on urban theory in the master programme on Urban Management and Development and co-coordinates a short course on Sustainable Local Economic Development.
-In a previous position, he worked for the International Labour Organisation (ILO) of the United Nations based in Eastern and Southern Africa.
+Jan Fransen (PhD and MA in development studies) is a Lead Specialist and Assistant Professor in Urban Economic Development and Resilience.
+He is the former Deputy Director and Head of Education & Training of IHS.
+He coordinates research on smart and resilient cities at the Erasmus Vital Cities and Citizens research initiative, is a guest researcher on urban resilience at ISS, is a member of the advisory committee of the Africa Research Institute in Leiden, and is visiting scholar at POLIS University in Albania.
+He worked for the International Labour Organisation (ILO) of the United Nations based in Eastern and Southern Africa in a previous position.

 Fransen, J. & Knorringa, P. (2018) Learning and Upgrading of Craft Exporters at the Interface of Global Value Chains and Innovation Systems.
 The European Journal of Development Research: 1-28. http://link.springer.com/article/10.1057/s41287-018-0167-y

 Fransen, J. (2016) ‘Crafting Innovations.
 The evolving institutional regimes of handicraft exporters in emerging economies’, ISS: Den Haag.

 Fransen, J. and A.H.J.
 Helmsing (2016) ‘Absorptive capacity as a mediator: innovation of handicraft exports in Yogyakarta, Indonesia’, Tijdschrift van Economische en Sociale Geografie: details forthcoming.
 DOI: 10.1111/tesg.12212 (online version available, awaiting printing).

 Fransen, J. and A.H.J.
 Helmsing (2016) ‘Breaching the barriers: the segmented business and innovation system of handicraft exports in Cape Town’, Development Southern Africa 33(4): 486-501.